C0rWin/github/source/_posts/2013-09-21-setup-hadoop-cluster.markdown

 ---
 Recently I've required to execute some heavy clustering computation on relatively big dataset.
 Since [Mahout][mahout] (scalable machine learning framework) already has all required capabilities and holds implementation of base clustering algorithm, I've decided to use it as a start point and because [Mahout][mahout] is [Hadoop][hadoop] based I've had to setup cluster of [Hadoop][hadoop] nodes to be able to execute my clustering task.

-So here I'll try to memorize steps which required for distributed setup of hadoop cluster, for sake of simplicity I'll described setup for only two nodes: master and slave.
+So here I'll try to memorize steps which required for distributed setup of hadoop cluster, for sake of simplicity I'll describe setup for only two nodes: master and slave.
 In this blog post I am going to describe manual install and configuration, while in the next I'll describe the automation configuration and install using [puppet][puppet] and [vagrant][vagrant] tools.
 I will describe the installation process in context of Ubuntu 12.10 server, while I belive same steps will work for other distirbutives as well.
 <!-- more -->
 Here is the steps required for Hadoop install and configuration in order to be able to execute distributed tasks on cluster nodes: